Salmonella infections pose a serious threat to human and animal health.

 In one and the same Salmonella serovar, two different H antigens may occur, which can be distinguished in phase 1 (H1) and phase 2 (H2).
 Which of the two phases (flagella) or whether both phases are formed simultaneously depends on which of the responsible genes is active.
 H1 is always expressed with letters, and H2 always with numbers.
 If there is only H1, the serovar is named “monophasic”.
 The non existent H2 is indicated with a “minus”.

 Monophasic serovars are of increasing importance.
 They were first characterized in Spain 1997.
-As of they have a worldwide presence (Europe, USA, Thailand, Korea, Brazil) the description in outbreaks increases.
+As they have a worldwide presence (Europe, USA, Thailand, Korea, Brazil) the description in Salmonella pig outbreaks increases.

-Pigs can be infected by pig-adapted serovar Salmonella Choleraesuis, but also by many other serovars that are not specific to pigs, mainly Salmonella Typhimurium, but also S. Rissen, S. Derby, and S. Anatum, among others.
+Salmonella pig infection can be caused by the pig-adapted serovar Salmonella Choleraesuis, but also by many other serovars that are not specific to pigs, mainly Salmonella Typhimurium, but also S. Rissen, S. Derby, and S. Anatum, among others.

-Therefore the resulting serovar Choleraesuis reservoir in swine is a concern, not only because of its disease-causing potential in young pigs but also because of its public health implications for humans.
+Therefore the resulting serovar Choleraesuis reservoir in pigs is a concern, not only because of its potential for causing Salmonella infection in young pigs but also because of its public health implications for humans.

 Access an E-learning Module